 The ancient Greeks had many names for the various types of nature spirits.
 Nymphs were female spirits of natural formations or specific locations - Dryads were one type of Nymph, the spirits of oak trees.
 The Meliae were the spirits of the ash trees.
 Naiads ruled over streams, books, and fountains.
 Oceans, flowers, clouds, meadows, groves, and mountains all also had their spirits or guardians.
 These spirits were given various names, and were thought of and treated in many different ways by different cultures.

-Whatever you want to call Them, however you wish to divide Them, They are all around.
-In my experience many of them are neutral to humans, but some do seem to enjoy the company of humans, and others can be hostile.
 These spirits are not human, they have their own obligations, needs, and desires.
 They are not all the same, the spirits of the yard and those that live closer to humans can feel different than the spirits of the deep wilds - and even the spirits from one yard to another may not be the same in every way.
-You must take the time to get to know the spirits of each area around you, rather than assuming they will all act the same, and request the same things from you - or even want anything to do with you.
+If you wish to do spirit work, you must take the time to get to know the spirits of each area around you, rather than assuming they will all act the same, and request the same things from you - or even want anything to do with you at all.

 Offerings should be left whenever one takes something from the land.
 If you take, you give back.
 (Offerings aside, one should always make sure they have permission to take first.)
 When you leave offerings, be sure you don't leave anything that will be harmful to the local wildlife.
 Really think about what foods and material offerings you are leaving behind, and if they could cause harm to animals or the environment.
+It's often said it's the thought that counts, so actually put some thought into it.

-0 comments:
+No comments:

 Post a Comment